jensdietrich/se-teaching/servlets/README.md

 jetty mvn plugin used has problems correctly consolidating configurations from various sources.
 In many cases, the servlet and filter source code still has the annotations corresponding to the `web.xml` entries, but commented out.

+## A Note on Java and JEE Versions Used

+The current version is based on Java 17+ and the JEE API provided by jakarta (`jakarta.servlet` packages).
+For a version based in the older `javax.servlet` packages using Java 1.8, checkout the tag `jee-by-javax`.